Chinasat: ChinaSat 1A to 1E

 The shift to a different launcher for the fourth satellite capable of carrying a greater mass to the intended geosynchronous orbit could indicate the use of a bigger and heavier satellite bus, possibly an upgraded version of the previously used DFH-4 bus.

 ChinaSat 2A

 ChinaSat 2A was launched in 2012.

 ChinaSat 2D

 Zhongxing-2D (or ChinaSat-2D) was launched at 17:05 UTC on 10 January 2019 from the Xichang Satellite Launch Center using a Long March-3B/G3 from the LA-2 launch complex.

 ChinaSat 2E

 Zhongxing-2E (or ChinaSat-2E) was launched at 16:30 UTC on 5 August 2021 from the Xichang Satellite Launch Center using a Long March-3B/G3 from the LA-2 launch complex.
 The satellite is a military communication satellite and its real name is Shentong 2-05, with the ChinaSat denomination being a cover name.

+ChinaSat 3A

+Zhongxing 3A (or ChinaSat 3A) is the first of a new series of ChinaSat satellites, successfully launched on 29 June 2024 from the Wenchang Space Launch Site on a Long March 7A launch vehicle.
+Manufactured by CAST and officially described as a generic GEO communications satellite, it is speculated that this new series is composed of military communications satellites of a kind similar to the ChinaSat 1x/2x ones.

+ChinaSat 4A

+Zhongxing 4A (or ChinaSat 4A) is the first of a new series of satellites believed to be military communications satellites.
+It was launched on 22 August 2024 from the Wenchang Space Launch Site on a Long March 7A launch vehicle.

 ChinaSat 5A

 ChinaSat 5A was launched in 1998, formerly known as ChinaStar 1.
 It was leased to China Satellite Communications's subsidiary APT Satellite Holdings and renamed to Apstar 9A on 9 January 2014.